couetilc/react-social-icons/README.md

 # TODO

+* I need to merge in all the icon updates, and any other open PRs.
+Then see if info:visual still picks up on anything.
+This is the time to checkout the PRs and see if I addressed all the issues by my updates.

 * I need instructions on how to draw a path for this library. even I'm hazy on it.
 Like how does viewbox work?
 Do all paths need to stay with the 0 0 64 64 it set or does it scale automatically, like a fit to min-width?